 Most non-technicals think that chatbots are gimmicky and there isn’t much to do except send and receive text messages through a bot.

-But the people who understand conversational AI well enough know how beneficial chatbots really are for customer acquisition 🤖
+But do the people who understand conversational AI well enough know how beneficial chatbots really are for customer acquisition?

 As they have evolved into a whole new marketing strategy that businesses across industries are using and doing great things.